Electrical engineering: Solid-state electronics

 The first working transistor was a point-contact transistor invented by John Bardeen and Walter Houser Brattain while working under William Shockley at the Bell Telephone Laboratories (BTL) in 1947.
 They then invented the bipolar junction transistor in 1948.
 While early junction transistors were relatively bulky devices that were difficult to manufacture on a mass-production basis, they opened the door for more compact devices.

 The first integrated circuits were the hybrid integrated circuit invented by Jack Kilby at Texas Instruments in 1958 and the monolithic integrated circuit chip invented by Robert Noyce at Fairchild Semiconductor in 1959.

 The MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) was invented by Mohamed Atalla and Dawon Kahng at BTL in 1959.
 It was the first truly compact transistor that could be miniaturised and mass-produced for a wide range of uses.
 It revolutionized the electronics industry, becoming the most widely used electronic device in the world.

 The MOSFET made it possible to build high-density integrated circuit chips.
 The earliest experimental MOS IC chip to be fabricated was built by Fred Heiman and Steven Hofstein at RCA Laboratories in 1962.
 MOS technology enabled Moore's law, the doubling of transistors on an IC chip every two years, predicted by Gordon Moore in 1965.
 Silicon-gate MOS technology was developed by Federico Faggin at Fairchild in 1968.
 Since then, the MOSFET has been the basic building block of modern electronics.
 The mass-production of silicon MOSFETs and MOS integrated circuit chips, along with continuous MOSFET scaling miniaturization at an exponential pace (as predicted by Moore's law), has since led to revolutionary changes in technology, economy, culture and thinking.

 The Apollo program which culminated in landing astronauts on the Moon with Apollo 11 in 1969 was enabled by NASA's adoption of advances in semiconductor electronic technology, including MOSFETs in the Interplanetary Monitoring Platform (IMP) and silicon integrated circuit chips in the Apollo Guidance Computer (AGC).

 The development of MOS integrated circuit technology in the 1960s led to the invention of the microprocessor in the early 1970s.
 The first single-chip microprocessor was the Intel 4004, released in 1971.
 The Intel 4004 was designed and realized by Federico Faggin at Intel with his silicon-gate MOS technology, along with Intel's Marcian Hoff and Stanley Mazor and Busicom's Masatoshi Shima.
 The microprocessor led to the development of microcomputers and personal computers, and the microcomputer revolution.

 Electrical Engineering and Artificial Intelligence

-In the recent times, the subject of machine learning (including speech systems, computer vision and reinforcement learning) has had significant overlap with electrical engineering fields such as signal processing, image processing and control engineering, and is as such studied often by electrical engineers.
+In recent times, the subject of machine learning (including speech systems, computer vision and reinforcement learning) has had significant overlap with electrical engineering fields such as signal processing, image processing and control engineering, and is, as such, studied often by electrical engineers.
 Machine learning techniques are also used in electrical engineering systems in subfields such as electronic design automation, stochastic and adaptive control, smart grids, adaptive signal processing, etc.